coleifer/peewee/docs/peewee/transactions.rst

 Peewee operates in *autocommit mode*, such that any statements executed outside of a transaction are run in their own transaction.
-To group multiple statements into a transaction, Peewee provides the :py:meth:`~Database.atomic` context-manager/decorator.
+To group multiple statements into a transaction, Peewee provides the :meth:`~Database.atomic` context-manager/decorator.

-To temporarily disable Peewee's transaction management completely, you can use the :py:meth:`Database.manual_commit` context-manager/decorator.
+To temporarily disable Peewee's transaction management completely, you can use the :meth:`Database.manual_commit` context-manager/decorator.

-Here is how you might emulate the behavior of the :py:meth:`~Database.transaction` context manager:
+Here is how you might emulate the behavior of the :meth:`~Database.transaction` context manager:

 .. code-block:: python